Counterfactual Explanations for Hypergraph Neural Networks: Results

 \section{Results}

 In this section, we present an evaluation of CF-HyperGNNExplainer on multiple benchmark datasets.
-We first assess its performance on citation network hypergraphs, considering both proposed method's variants.
-We then compare our approach with existing graph-based CF explanation methods and provide an ablation study to analyze the impact of key optimization hyperparameters.
+We first compare our approach with existing graph-based CF explanation methods, then we compare our approach with hypergraph-based explanation methods proposed in literature.
+Finally, we provide an ablation study to analyze the impact of key optimization hyperparameters.